How to help someone who is grieving

 In the months and years following a loss, you can show your support for the bereaved person by remembering and acknowledging significant dates such as birthdays, anniversaries, and other times they may find difficult e.g. Mother’s Day, Christmas.

-Visit our grief & loss support page if you would like further advice, and a list of helpful organisations that may be able to help someone who has suffered a loss.
+Visit our grief & loss support page if you would like further advice on how to help someone who is grieving or for help with personal grief.
+You'll also find a list of helpful organisations that may be able to help someone who has suffered a loss.
+Alternatively, if you need help organising a funeral, contact us.